Apexon-Internship/Apexon-chatbot/README.md

 **Project Overview**
 This project involves the development of a Generative AI-powered chatbot capable of answering questions related to information found on Apexon.com.
 The chatbot is designed to provide users with accurate and contextually relevant responses by utilizing state-of-the-art generative AI models.
-This project will culminate in a demonstration to Apexon leadership on September 15, 2024.

 **Objectives**
 1. **Chatbot Development**: Create a conversational AI agent using generative AI technologies, specifically designed to handle inquiries based on information from Apexon.com.